BTRoyal612/assign2/README.md

 ## Testing Methodologies

 Ensuring the robustness, reliability, and correctness of our project is of paramount importance.
-As such, we've implemented a rigorous testing regime spanning various methodologies to verify every nuance of the system.
+As such, I've implemented a rigorous testing regime spanning various methodologies to verify every nuance of the system.
 Overall, a total of 35 tests have been constructed to cover every conceivable scenario.

 ### 1. Unit Testing

 Unit testing focuses on testing individual components or units of the system in isolation.
-By isolating a specific segment of code and validating its correctness, we can ensure that every method and function works as intended.
+By isolating a specific segment of code and validating its correctness, I can ensure that every method and function works as intended.

 - **Example**: Testing the functionality of the `JsonHandler` in the `common` module to verify that it accurately serializes and deserializes data.